 Nearly every week one new Paid To Click site comes up online.
-If you want to work with PTC site, be sure that PTC site is an established site (AT LEAST TWO OR MORE YEARS OLD).
+If you want to work with PTC site, be sure that PTC site is an established site (AT LEAST FOUR, FIVE OR MORE YEARS OLD).

 There are several reasons PTC sites turn to scam status.
 You can see that reasons below.

 Suspending accounts without any warnings or particular reason

 Many members had their accounts suspended without any explanation because they were not satisfied about something.
 When they tried to write on the forum or file a ticket and express their regrets and feelings about things they don’t like, their accounts have been suspended.